derwolfe/gaspocket/README.md

 # Gaspocket

-I tell twitter if codecov, github, and travis are experiencing problems.
+Displays a page that shows whether or not travis, github, and codecov are experiencing problems.